kitknox/winode/README.md

 1. Linode Backups require EXT raw filesystem.
 The RAW partitioned disk for a winode is therefore not supported.
 Critical data should be backed up via some other mechanism.
 Linode Object Storage (OBJ) could be leveraged to store this data.
 2. As of December 2022 Linode doesn't support nested virtualization.
 As a result Windows Subsystem for Linux (WSL2) will not function.
 You may still run WSL1 by forcing it with "wsl --set-default-version 1".
 On Windows 11 the following Powershell command is also required "New-ItemProperty HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\Lxss DefaultVersion -Value 1 -Force"
 3. Resizing your local disk to a larger disk is supported, but requires manually expanding the NTFS volume within Windows following resizing the RAW Linode disk.
 To shrink your disk you must shrink the NTFS volume, and then use a temporary block storage volume to backup the volume, delete the local disk, add a new local disk, and copy the contents back from Block Storage.
 4. The Linode GLISH VNC recovery console lacks support for sending CTRL-ALT-DEL.
-The easiest work around is to just use the provided RDP defaults.
+The easiest work around is to just use the provided RDP defaults and use a Remote Desktop client.
+Alternatively you can extract a valid GLISH session ID and use noVNC to connect over a WebSocket.
 5. Network configurations default to using DHCP.
 It is suggested as a best practice to move to a static IP address configuration as well as any further customizations you wish to make.

 # Getting Started